Orientation to the Console

 This page introduces the Mule Management Console’s user interface.
 It covers basic information about how to customize your dashboard and interact with the functionality available on the various tabs.

-This document assumes that you have downloaded and installed either the trial version or the production version of the Mule Management Console.
+This document assumes that you have the Mule Management Console.

 If you have downloaded the production version, enter the URL for the MMC application as served by your application server.
 For example, in Tomcat this usually is

 This document also assumes that you are familiar with Mule applications and Mule flows .

 When you first start the console and log in, you are presented with the Quick Start panel, giving you immediate access to the common tasks you might wish to perform.